astronomer/airflow-guides/guides/airflow-importing-custom-hooks-operators.md

         hook.my_method()
 ```

-If your custom operator is modifying functionality of an existing operator, your class may inherit from the operator you are building off of instead of the `BaseOperator`.
+If your custom operator is modifying functionality of an existing operator, your class can inherit from the operator you are building off of instead of the `BaseOperator`.
 For more detailed instructions on defining custom operators, check out the [Apache Airflow How-to Guide](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html).

 ## Importing Custom Operators

 Once you have your custom operator defined, you need to make it available to your DAGs.
 Some legacy Airflow documentation or forums may reference registering your custom operator as an Airflow plugin, but this is not necessary.
-In general, the file containing your custom operator needs to be in a directory that is present in your `PYTHONPATH` for you to import it into your DAG file.
+To import  a custom operator into your DAGs, the file containing your custom operator needs to be in a directory that is present in your `PYTHONPATH`.

-Airflow by default will add the `dags/` and `plugins/` directories in a project to the `PYTHONPATH`, so those are the most natural choices for storing custom operator files (check out the [Airflow Module Management](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html) docs for more info).
+Airflow by default will add the `dags/` and `plugins/` directories in a project to the `PYTHONPATH`, so those are the most natural choices for storing custom operator files (check out the Apache Airflow [Module Management docs](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html) for more info).
 Your project structure may vary depending on your team and your use case.
-At Astronomer, we use the structure shown below, and recommend putting custom operator files in the `plugins/` directory with sub-folders for readability.
+At Astronomer we use the following structure, where custom operator files live in the `plugins/` directory with sub-folders for readability.

 ```bash
 .